Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Can this type of entity be used for a non-profit or charitable organization?

-A company limited by shares cannot be used as a non-profit or charitable organization.
+A company limited by shares cannot be used as a non-profit or charitable organisation.

 Give a brief summary of the process of incorporation, formation, or organization, including: